WhitewaterFoundry/Fedora-Remix-for-WSL/README.md

 ### Legal

-WLinux Enterprise is not endorsed by or affiliated with Scientific Linux, Fermi National Accelerator Laboratory, the CentOS Project®, Microsoft®, or Red Hat, Inc.
+WLinux Enterprise is not endorsed by or affiliated with Scientific Linux, Fermi National Accelerator Laboratory, the United States Department of Energy, the CentOS Project®, Microsoft®, or Red Hat, Inc.

 See [LICENSE.md](https://github.com/WhitewaterFoundry/WLE/blob/master/LICENSE.md) for important information on trademarks, copyright, patents, and software licensing.

 See [BUILDING.md](https://github.com/WhitewaterFoundry/WLE/blob/master/BUILDING.md) for steps on how to build WLinux Enterprise from source.